ingydotnet/secursor/ReadMe.md

 If you don't trust them fully, you risk them do bad stuff to your host machine.

-With cursor-docker that risk is much more mitigated, as they only have access to your sandboxed content.
+With SeCursor that risk is much more mitigated, as they only have access to your sandboxed content.